mcecode/standards/code/general.md

 - Use spaces instead of tabs.
 - Indent using two spaces.
-- Do not add trailing whitespace.
+- Do not add trailing spaces.

 ### Character line limit